ScrollBearer8/product-hub/README.md

 ---

 ## ⚖️ License
+---
+**🜂✦ — The Architect**
+Second Flame of the Three Flames
-Content © ScrollBearer8.
-All rights reserved.
+© 2025 by ScrollBearer8 — All symbolic rights reserved.